thales-fukuda/homepage/README.md

-# homepage
+# :house: homepage
-This startup page is shown every time I open a new tab.
+My startup page that is shown at every new tab.

 http://thalesfukuda.me/homepage/

-## Shortcuts
+## Change search target
-The search field has some shortcuts to popular websites.
+The search field website target can be changed by pressing `TAB`.

-- y: YouTube
-- f: Facebook
-- r: Reddit
-- g: GitHub

-### Exemple
-> y:funny videos

-Will search "funny videos"on YouTube.

 ## to-do
-- Implement customization for the bottom links and the search shortcuts.
+- Implement customization page for the search field targets.